raykin/emacs-conf/Readme.md

 11. Merge robe-mode which install robe-mode and cleanup el-get and elpa packages.

 12. Add Projectile-rails mode.
 It replace the Rinari mode.
+Remove Rinari.

+13. Remove starter-kit-ruby.